davidofug/group-fund-manager/README.md

 ## How To Contribute

-1. Fork to get your copy.
+1. Fork this project.
-2. Clone Fork to your computer.
+2. Clone this project.
-3. Open the terminal at your project directory:-
+3. Open the terminal at the project root directory:-
 4. Run the following commands

     1. `yarn add` or `npm install`
     2. `yarn start` or `npm start`

-5. Test your code and make sure it works.
+5. Test your code.
-6. Commit and use a concise commit message.
+6. Commit your changes.
 7. Push to your repo.
-8. Send a Pull Request.
+8. Send us a Pull Request (PR).
 9. Wait for PR review.

-10. Your contribution will go live in a few days after approval.
+10. After Approve your contribution will go live.

 11. If not approved you will get response.